AlyssaNichols/group-fs-react-shopping-list/INSTRUCTIONS.md

 ## Stretch Features

-- Update this Readme file to use the [Template](https://github.com/PrimeAcademy/readme-template) and fill in the sections.

 - Add a confirmation dialog to the reset and clear button so that when the user clicks,  they are prompted to confirm whether they *really* want to perform that action.
 (Check out [Sweet Alerts](https://www.npmjs.com/package/@sweetalert/with-react).)